scaleway/terraform-provider-scaleway/docs/resources/domain_zone.md

 ## Create a DNS zone

-The following command shows you how to create a DNS zone for the `test.scaleway-terraform.com` subdomain.
+The following command allows you to create a DNS zone for the `test.scaleway-terraform.com` subdomain.

 ```terraform